thecolombian/Unlocking_happiness/README.md

 [Back to Top](#top)

+---

+## Where Are All The Happy People At?

+## Looking At The Bigger Picture
+Our curiosity was sparked by identifying the top-ranking countries in terms of happiness, leading us to explore the potential factors contributing to higher levels of well-being in these nations.
+To investigate, we developed a Tableau dashboard focused on four key factors that may impact happiness in various work settings: sleep quality, stress levels, feelings of isolation, and mental health ratings.
+Through analyzing these metrics, we aim to gain data-driven insights into how work environments shape overall well-being, providing a comprehensive overview before conducting a deeper analysis of these specific factors.

 ## Machine Learning Models

 Machine learning models are computer programs created to recognize patterns in data and make predictions.
 These models are developed using machine learning algorithms, trained on data that may be labeled, unlabeled, or a mix of both.
 For this project, two primary types of machine learning models are used: Supervised and Unsupervised Learning.
 Below is an example illustrating how a machine learning model works.